ouya/docs/construct_2.md

 ## Initialize the OUYA Plugin

-Interacting with the `Cortex TV` SDK can be done via the `event sheet`.
+Interacting with the `Cortex` SDK can be done via the `event sheet`.

 ### Start of Layout